Aliases for HOXA9 Gene

 HOXA9 (Homeobox A9) is a Protein Coding gene.
-Diseases associated with HOXA9 include acute leukemia and myelodysplastic syndrome.
-Among its related pathways are Transcriptional misregulation in cancer and TGF-beta Receptor Signaling Pathway.
-GO annotations related to this gene include sequence-specific DNA binding transcription factor activity and enzyme binding.
-An important paralog of this gene is HOXD10.
+Diseases associated with HOXA9 include Myeloid Leukemia and Leukemia.
+Among its related pathways are Transcriptional misregulation in cancer.
+Gene Ontology (GO) annotations related to this gene include sequence-specific DNA binding and enzyme binding.
+An important paralog of this gene is ENSG00000257184.

 Sequence-specific transcription factor which is part of a developmental regulatory system that provides cells with specific positional identities on the anterior-posterior axis.
 Required for induction of E-selectin and VCAM-1, on the endothelial cells surface at sites of inflammation.